 A globe-trotting striker whose international allegiance switch from Greece to Australia defined a career built on resilience and opportunism.

-Apostolos Giannou's football journey is a map of migration and identity.
-Born in Greece to a Greek-Australian father, his early career was a transcontinental shuffle between youth systems in Greece and Australia.
-A powerful, traditional number nine, he made his professional mark in Greece before a pivotal move to China showcased his hold-up play.
-His international career became his defining narrative: after a single friendly cap for Greece, he exercised his right to switch federations, committing to the Australian Socceroos.
-This decision placed him at the heart of the team's World Cup qualifying campaigns, where his physical presence and crucial goals, like the one that sealed Australia's place in the 2018 intercontinental playoff, cemented his place in Australian football lore.
+Apostolos Giannou scored the goal that sealed Australia's place in the 2018 intercontinental World Cup playoff.
+Born in Greece to a Greek-Australian father, his early career shuttled between youth systems in Greece and Australia.
+He made his professional mark as a powerful number nine in Greece before a move to China showcased his hold-up play.
+His international career took a decisive turn: after one friendly cap for Greece, he switched federations to join the Australian Socceroos.
+He committed fully to World Cup qualifying campaigns, using his physical presence to create crucial chances.
 His story is one of a footballer who found his most meaningful footing not where he started, but where he chose to belong.

 1981–1996